philipsouthwell/mezzanine-sermons/README.rst

        url(r'^sermons/', include('mezzanine_sermons.urls', namespace="sermons", app_name='mezzanine_sermons')),

-   Then create pages at the following urls:
+   Then create pages using base.html at:
    *   sermons
    *   sermons/allseries

+   The block {% full_width_content %} must appear in your base as this is where the template places the data.